-As automation continues to eliminate more and more jobs, Congress has done nothing except pay lip service to addressing the challenges facing theAmerican worker.
+As automation continues to eliminate more and more jobs, Congress has done nothing except pay lip service to addressing the challenges facing the American worker.
 One reason: far too many politicians have looked down on manufacturing jobs or skilled labor careers as a back-up rather than the bedrock of the middle class.
 Not Max.
-He’ll fight to expand vocational education and manufacturing institutes, renewing our commitment to supporting skilled labor.
+He is fighting to expand vocational education and manufacturing institutes, renewing our commitment to supporting skilled labor.

-Max does not believe Mayor’s plan to end the SHSAT is the best way to ensure that New York City’s children have the greatest education available to them.
+Max does not believe the Mayor’s plan to end the SHSAT is the best way to ensure that New York City’s children have the greatest education available to them.
 He believes we should be focused on ensuring that the city spends the millions of dollars allocated by the state to provide prep and training for the SHSAT correctly – which he does not believe they are doing so right now.
-Lowering standards, instead of aiming to lift every child up is the wrong decision for my district, and all of New York City’s children.
+Lowering standards, instead of aiming to lift every child up is the wrong decision for our district, and all of New York City’s children.